jimmoffitt/RuleChecker/README.md

 RuleChecker
 ===========

 A set of tools to analyze a set of Gnip PowerTrack rules.
-Tools to both identify rules that result in both __less__ and __more__ tweets being delivered than intended.
-Also anticipate tools for translating rules from other formats into the PowerTrack rules.
+Tools to identify rules that result in both __less__ and __more__ tweets being delivered than intended.
+Also anticipate tools for translating rules from other formats into PowerTrack rules.
 Examines PowerTrack rulesets and performs a set of analyses on them...

 Currently, there are tools designed to: